Edmund Rolls

 Edmund T. Rolls is a neuroscientist and Professor at the University of Warwick.

-Rolls is a neuroscientist with research interests in computational neuroscience, including the operation of real neuronal networks in the brain involved in vision, memory, attention, and decision-making; functional neuroimaging of vision, taste, olfaction, feeding, the control of appetite, memory, and emotion; neurological disorders of emotion; psychiatric disorders including depression and schizophrenia; and the brain processes underlying consciousness.
+Rolls is a neuroscientist with research interests in computational neuroscience, including the operation of real neuronal networks in the brain involved in visual perception, memory, attention, and decision-making; functional neuroimaging of vision, taste, olfaction, feeding, the control of appetite, memory, and emotion; neurological disorders of emotion; psychiatric disorders including depression and schizophrenia; and the brain processes underlying consciousness.

 These studies include investigations in patients, and are performed with the aim of contributing to understanding the human brain in health and disease, and of treating its disorders.

 Education

-Edmund Rolls read preclinical Medicine at the University of Cambridge, and then performed graduate research in neuroscience at the University of Oxford where he was awarded a Doctor of Philosophy (DPhil) degree in 1970.
+Edmund Rolls read preclinical medicine at the University of Cambridge, and then carried out graduate research in neuroscience at the University of Oxford where he was awarded a Doctor of Philosophy (DPhil) degree in 1970.
 He was awarded a DSc at the University of Oxford in 1986.

-Career and Research
+Career

-Rolls was elected to a Fellowship by Examination at Magdalen College, University of Oxford (1969-1973).
+Rolls was elected to a Fellowship by Examination at Magdalen College, Oxford (1969-1973).
 Rolls was then Lecturer and later Professor of Experimental Psychology at the University of Oxford (1973–2008).
-Rolls also served as Fellow and Tutor in Psychology at Corpus Christi College, University of Oxford (1973–2008; and Vice President of Corpus Christi 2003–2006).
+Rolls was also Fellow and Tutor in Psychology at Corpus Christi College, Oxford (1973–2008); and vice-president of Corpus Christi (2003–2006).